mosajjal/dnsmonster/README.md

-  -skipTlsVerification=false: Skip TLS verification when making HTTPS connections -splunkBatchDelay=1s: Interval between sending results to HEC if Batch size is not filled -splunkBatchSize=1000: Send data to HEC in batch sizes -splunkOutputEndpoint="": HEC endpoint address, example: http://127.0.0.1:8088.
+  -skipTlsVerification=false: Skip TLS verification when making HTTPS connections -splunkBatchDelay=1s: Interval between sending results to HEC if Batch size is not filled -splunkBatchSize=1000: Send data to HEC in batch sizes -splunkOutputEndpoint=: HEC endpoint address, example: http://127.0.0.1:8088.
 Used if splunkOutputType is not none -splunkOutputIndex="temp": Splunk Output Index -splunkOutputSource="dnsmonster": Splunk Output Source -splunkOutputSourceType="json": Splunk Output Sourcetype -splunkOutputToken="00000000-0000-0000-0000-000000000000": Splunk HEC Token -splunkOutputType=0: What should be written to HEC. options: 0: none, 1: all, 2: apply skipdomains logic, 3: apply allowdomains logic, 4: apply both skip and allow domains logic
   -stdoutOutputType=0: What should be written to stdout. options: 0: none, 1: all, 2: apply skipdomains logic, 3: apply allowdomains logic, 4: apply both skip and allow domains logic
+  -syslogOutputEndpoint="": Syslog endpoint address, example: udp://127.0.0.1:514, tcp://127.0.0.1:514.
+Used if syslogOutputType is not none
+  -syslogOutputType=0: What should be written to Syslog server. options: 0: none, 1: all, 2: apply skipdomains logic, 3: apply allowdomains logic, 4: apply both skip and allow domains logic
-  -tcpAssemblyChannelSize=1000: Size of the tcp assembler -tcpHandlers=1: Number of routines used to handle tcp assembly -tcpResultChannelSize=1000: Size of the tcp result channel -useAfpacket=false: Use AFPacket for live captures -version=false: show version and exit
+  -tcpAssemblyChannelSize=1000: Size of the tcp assembler -tcpHandlers=1: Number of routines used to handle tcp assembly -tcpResultChannelSize=1000: Size of the tcp result channel -useAfpacket=false: Use AFPacket for live captures.
+Supported on Linux 3.0+ only -version=false: show version and exit
 ```